 - Your advisor cannot circumvent university policies and procedures, but will support and advocate on your behalf.

-Please call the Director of Student Academic Services, Jan Drake at ext.
+Please call the Director of Student Academic Services, Cory Burger at ext.
 7302 to schedule an appointment.